 Data measuring the concentrations of molecules in specific regions of the sinusoid are relatively few.
 As a result, hepatic heterogeneity in the model was largely validated against measurements of the relative rates of various processes occurring in different regions of the sinusoid.
 However, Nauck et al. approximated the change in ATP concentration across the sinusoid in an in vitro experiment by comparing cells grown in culture conditions similar those seen by periportal and pericentral cells in vivo [16].
 Cells cultured in periportal oxygen and hormone concentrations had an ATP concentration of 2.9±0.2mM whilst those grown in pericentral conditions had a concentration of 2.5±0.2mM [16].

 When simulating a moderate diet in a metabolically normal individual, the ATP concentration fell from 3.0mM in the periportal half of the sinusoid to 2.6mM in the pericentral side.
 Therefore, as well as the average values matching those measured in vivo [1], the change in ATP concentration across the sinusoid is consistent with that measured between isolated periportal and pericentral cells [16].
 It is important that the energetics are represented properly since the inability of pericentral cells to produce sufficient ATP through oxidative phosphorylation is the primary motivation for zonation.
 Unfortunately data was not available for the relative contribution of oxidative phosphorylation and glycolysis across the sinusoid.
-However the relative rates of gluconeogenesis and glycolysis across the sinusoid are compared with experimental data below (section 1.1.5.2).
+However the relative rates of gluconeogenesis and glycolysis across the sinusoid are compared with experimental data below.

 Processes

 Although the zonation of enzymes in the model was based upon experimental data, the relative rates of processes across the sinusoid are also determined by other factors such as substrate concentrations and allosteric regulation.
 In this section, the relative rates of some of the key processes in the model are compared with experimental data to validate the representation of zonation in the model.
-In each case, model values are the average when the model was provided with an input cycle representing a moderate diet as discussed in supplementary material 1 – 1.4.2.
+In each case, model values are the average when the model was provided with an input cycle representing a moderate diet as discussed in S1 Text – ‘Input’ section.

 β-oxidation